mattaylor/twist/README.md

 * Access token and secret to post to this account.
 * Phone number for this user agent.
 * Keywords to be tracked for this agent

+Tane Piper has wrtten a usefull script for obtaining Twitter access tokens and secrets using Twitters OOB Oauth flow.
+Details can be found on his blog (http://blog.tanepiper.com/a-little-nodejs-twitter-oauth-script) and the the gist is availbale on https://gist.github.com/575303

 Note: Only Tweets which contain mentions of this user AND the keywords listed will be tracked